amrtaher1234/GSoC_Proposal-/README.md

 2. A project made with p5.js (a processing library used for graphics), it is a game in which a player is asked to solve some mcq programming questions <br> and then he plays a game at the end by which he is against spaceships that are trying to destroy him.<br>
 The user will have a score that will be compared with other user's scores which is all stored in a firebase database. <br>
 Test the game [here](https://github.com/Open-Source-Community/TanksAlgo)
-3. A simple Android ap10plication to keep track of people's points in a community that i work in, the project is connected into a firebase database <br> and contains authentication methods to not allow normal users to update other people's points.
+3. A simple Android application to keep track of people's points in a community that i work in, the project is connected into a firebase database <br> and contains authentication methods to not allow normal users to update other people's points.
 [Link](https://github.com/Open-Source-Community/MohsensManager) to repo

 #### Online Footprint
 1. Github user name : amrtaher123